-Cryo-electron microscopy (cryo-EM) enables macromolecular structure determination in vitro and in situ.
-In addition to aligning individual particles, accurate registration of sample motion and 3D deformation during exposures is crucial for achieving high resolution.
-Here we describe M, a software tool that establishes a reference-based, multi-particle refinement framework for cryo-EM data and improves the results of structure determination.
-M provides a unified optimization framework for both in vitro frame series and in situ tomographic tilt series data.
-We show that tilt series data can provide the same resolution as frame series, indicating that the alignment step no longer limits the resolution obtainable from tomographic data.
-In combination with Warp and RELION, M improves upon previous methods, and resolves a 70S ribosome bound to an antibiotic inside bacterial cells at a nominal resolution of 3.7 Å. Thus, computational tools are now available to resolve structures from tomographic in situ cryo-EM data at residue level.
+Cryo-electron microscopy (cryo-EM) enables macromolecular structure determination in vitro and inside cells.
+In addition to aligning individual particles, accurate registration of sample motion and three-dimensional deformation during exposures are crucial for achieving high-resolution reconstructions.
+Here we describe M, a software tool that establishes a reference-based, multi-particle refinement framework for cryo-EM data and couples a comprehensive spatial deformation model to in silico correction of electron-optical aberrations.
+M provides a unified optimization framework for both frame-series and tomographic tilt-series data.
+We show that tilt-series data can provide the same resolution as frame-series data on a purified protein specimen, indicating that the alignment step no longer limits the resolution obtainable from tomographic data.
+In combination with Warp and RELION, M resolves to residue level a 70S ribosome bound to an antibiotic inside intact bacterial cells.
+Our work provides a computational tool that facilitates structural biology in cells.